Nigerian Bishops: ‘Stop playing politics’

 In a statement ”While Nigeria bleeds and burns” and signed notably by the President of the Catholic Bishops’ Conference of Nigeria (CBCN), Most Rev Ignatius Ayau Kaigama, the Bishops urged the authorities to carry out their ”primary duty” to protect the life of every Nigerian, irrespective of tribe, religion, social class or tradition.

 “As Nigeria tragically bleeds and burns, we Bishops are really alarmed at the scale of human and material destruction, and the disruption of village and community life with increased levels of hatred and potentials for more conflicts in the nation.
-While Muslims are sometimes targets of these destructive attacks, Christians, Churches and non- Muslims in general are the principal targets for extermination, expropriation and expulsion by the Boko Haram insurgents, the perpetrators of all these destruction’s”.
+While Muslims are sometimes targets of these destructive attacks, Christians, Churches and non- Muslims in general are the principal targets for extermination, expropriation and expulsion by the an extremist group that is located primarily in Northern Nigeria insurgents, the perpetrators of all these destruction’s”.

 The Bishops accuse the government of not doing enough to stop violence and killings.